usnistgov/corr-deploy/docker/README.md

 # Docker Based Installation
 The deployment setup is run by executing a bash script: [ansible-docker.bash](https://raw.githubusercontent.com/usnistgov/corr-deploy/master/docker/ansible-docker.bash).
-Before starting the installation, you should have a environment ready to avoid issues with your root system environment.
-Install anaconda if not already done.
-In this setup, the scripts will expected the environment corr-local.
-To create this environment:

-	$ conda create -n corr-local python=3.4 anaconda
+BBefore starting the installation, you should be edit the builds/hosts.docker file and make a custom copy with the right parameters for your use case.
+In this setup, everything is done within conda environments and can be provided with the hosts configuration file.
+This way the system core environment is protected and scoped from being tempered by this setup.
+Also final uninstallation scheme is the deletion of this environment.
 The installation requires sudo priviledges as following:

     $ sudo ./ansible-docker.bash --ask-sudo --tags install --inventory-file hosts.docker